-For ischemic stroke, clot-busting medication can open blood vessel and restore blood flow to the brain.
-The increased blood flow can decrease or prevent damage to the affected areas of the brain.
-The earlier the medication is delivered the better the outcomes.
+For ischemic stroke, clot-busting medicine can open blood vessels and bring back blood flow to the brain.
+This can lower or stop harm to the brain.
+The earlier it is given, the better the results.

-These therapies are not used for hemorrhagic strokes.
-Treatment for hemorrhagic stroke include efforts to slow or stop the bleeding.
+These methods are not used for hemorrhagic strokes.
+They are treated by trying to slow or stop the bleeding.

-Once you are stabilized and evaluated, management will shift to rehabilitation.
-The days and weeks after your first stroke may be an entirely new world to you.
-It will include hard work to recover or retrain function you lost, such as speech, walking, or the use of an arm or leg.
-Recovery can take days, weeks, or months.
-Rehabilitation can last years.
+Once you are stable, you will need rehabilitation.
+The days and weeks after your stroke may be hard.
+It will mean working to get back or learn skills that you lost, such as talking, walking, or the use of an arm or leg.
+It can take days, weeks, or months.
+It can also last years.

-To achieve these goals, you will have a health care team that is made up of doctors, nurses, physical and occupational therapists, and other health professionals.
-It is important to maintain contact with your medical team, adhere to recommended treatment and rehabilitation, and go to any recommended appointments.
+To reach these goals, you will have a health care team that is made up of doctors, nurses, therapists, and other health workers.
+Stay in touch with your team, stick to your care plan, and go to all appointments.

 Chang P, Prabhakaran S. Recent advances in the management of acute ischemic stroke.
 F1000Res.
 2017. doi: 10.12688/f1000research.9191.1.

 Long-term management of stroke.
 EBSCO DynaMed Plus website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T900125/Long-term-management-of-stroke.
 Updated June 4, 2018.
 Accessed December 18, 2019.